 - are related to an employment contract issue

-- still haven’t been solved when the employee ends their employment
+- still have not been solved when the employee ends their employment

-The claim or counter-claim can’t be related to a personal injury, or certain types of contract term like intellectual property rights.
+The claim or counter-claim cannot be related to a personal injury, or certain types of contract term like intellectual property rights.

 Usually, employees must make a claim to a tribunal within 3 months of ending their employment.
 The employer gets 6 weeks from receiving a copy of the claim to decide whether to make a counter-claim.

 If the tribunal agrees with the employee’s claim, they may award compensation.
 This can only be for financial loss (for example, non-payment of wages) up to a maximum of £25,000.